Philomena (soundtrack): Development

 Philomena marked Desplat's fourth collaboration with Stephen Frears, after The Queen (2006), Chéri (2009) and Tamara Drewe (2010).
 Desplat recalled that he loved the Italian comedy-dramas from the 1960s, particularly those directed by Ettore Scola, as it would have deep subjects treated with sense of humour, that makes them even stronger.
 The film had the duality as with Frears' previous films where the tragedy is strong, but also have a distant wit, adding "There’s this balance between drama and comedy.
 It’s always a better way of delivering a message, whether it’s political or social."

-Desplat found the film as "very difficult" to score as the real Philomena Lee (the character which the film is based on) is a woman of "great strength and dignity" and wanted to honor her as well as his on-screen character (played by Judi Dench in the film).
+Desplat found the film "very difficult" to score as the real Philomena Lee (the character which the film is based on) is a woman of "great strength and dignity" and wanted to honor her as well as his on-screen character (played by Judi Dench in the film).
 So he wanted something simple in melody and in range to symbolize the feeling of restraint that comes across the film.
 He was specifically inspired by the fairground moment in her story, that served as the catalyst for the film.
 Praising Dench's performance, Desplat added that "She gives so much doing nothing that the music has to respect that.
 If [the music] plays, it has to be so subtle" while further adding that his score guided the audience "to open windows, emphasize things that you might feel even more, and sometimes just pull back, leave the actors alone and respect the dialogue."

 Desplat orchestrated the melody echoing the sound of fair organ using recorders, bass clarinets, strings, and harmonics, that gives an "eerie and haunting sound" as this music was "ghosting her" and further continued "This [melody] is reminding her of what happened and the pain and the loss and actually reminding us, the audience, to share in the pain and the tragedy."
 He added the orchestration is just as important as the melody and wanted to ensure that the size of orchestra should not overwhelm the melodies.
 The theme for Philomena was written within two days, was considered as "both melancholic and joyful".